civican/legisinfo/44-1/bills/S-17/bill_text.md

 Paragraph 183(1)(g) of the `Bankruptcy and Insolvency Act` is replaced by the following:

 in the Province of Newfoundland and Labrador, the Supreme Court; and

-> **Explanatory Note**:
-> *This amendment reflects changes to the organization of courts made by provincial legislation (`Court of Appeal Act`, S.N.L.
-2017, c.
-C-37.002).*
-> *Existing Text*:
-> > The following courts are invested with such jurisdiction at law and in equity as will enable them to exercise original, auxiliary and ancillary jurisdiction in bankruptcy and in other proceedings authorized by this Act during their respective terms, as they are now, or may be hereafter, held, and in vacation and in chambers:
-> >
-> > in the Province of Newfoundland and Labrador, the Trial Division of the Supreme Court; and

 ### `Canada Deposit Insurance Corporation Act`